What is the best sauna size to buy? Should solo users buy a 2 person sauna? Or would that just be a waste of money?

 Remember to consider how big the users are!
 Be certain the bench length will be long enough to allow you to sit side-by-side with some “breathing space” between you.
 You’ll want a few inches at least between your thighs.
 It’s hard to fully relax in a cramped space.

-If you plan to use your fir sauna by yourself to detoxify, or as part of a purification program (pages on the two most popular sauna detox programs coming soon), the 2 person infrared sauna is ideal.
+If you plan to use your fir sauna by yourself to detoxify, or as part of a purification program, the 2 person infrared sauna is ideal.
 It offers a large sphere of comfort and extra bench and floor space for towels, reading materials and water bottles.

 Also, the roominess of these little sauna rooms reduces the possibility of a claustrophobic feeling during the hours of use necessary for an intensive

 sauna detoxification program.

 For recreational users, almost any size fir sauna will be effective.
 The only disadvantage that recreational users may experience is if they are using a sauna with another bather and – because of the sauna design - the other bather blocks the fir heat coming off from the far infrared heaters positioned on the opposite side.
 Not a big deal.

 For the therapeutic user, the two person sauna offers maximum exposure to the sauna heaters when used alone.
 (Having company is nice, though, and detoxification will still occur with two in the sauna.)
 If more than one person in your family is undergoing a serious sauna detoxification program, consider using the sauna one by one - this way you'll avoid inhaling whatever the other person may be outgassing.